huggingface/blog/controlnet.md

 output.images[0]
 ```

-It is noticeable that Mr Potato Head is not the best candidate but he tried his best and did a pretty good job in capture some of the essence 🍟
+It is noticeable that Mr Potato Head is not the best candidate but he tried his best and did a pretty good job in capturing some of the essence 🍟

 <p align="center">
 <img src="https://huggingface.co/datasets/YiYiXu/test-doc-assets/resolve/main/blog_post_cell_22_output_0.jpeg" width=600/>